How to Grow a Calamondin Citrus Tree

 Here are some care tips on how to grow a Calamondin citrus tree.

-1. Choosing a Pot: Select a pot with good drainage holes, like these planters.
+1. Choosing a Pot: Select a pot with good drainage holes to grow a calamondin citrus tree, like these planters.
 The size of the pot should accommodate the tree's root system as it grows.
-For the primo sized calamondin trees, a pot with a diameter of at least 10-14" inches is recommended.
+For the primo sized calamondin trees, a pot with a diameter of at least 10'-14" inches is recommended.

-Planting in the ground: For in-ground planting, plant the tree in a prepared area about 3x the diameter of the pot, and as deep as possible.
+Planting in the ground: For in-ground planting, plant the tree in a prepared area about 3x the diameter of the pot, and as deep as the root ball.
 That soil should be well-draining and loose, allowing for root growth.
 Plant your tree at the same depth as the pot, keeping the crown of the roots just above the soil line.
 Water thoroughly after planting.

-4. Watering: Water the tree regularly, keeping the soil consistently moist but not waterlogged.
-Use your finger to check the top inch of soil; if it feels dry, it's time to water.
+4. Watering: Water your tree regularly, keeping the soil consistently moist but not waterlogged.
+Use your finger to check the top inch or two of soil; if it feels dry, it's time to water.
 During the growing season (spring and summer), you may need to water more frequently.
 Reduce watering in the colder months.

 5. Fertilization: Feed your calamondin tree with a balanced fertilizer such as Romeo Fertilizer or G&B Organic Citrus & Fruit Tree Fertilizer.
 Follow the manufacturer's instructions for application rates and timing.
 Fertilize during the active growing season (spring and summer) to support healthy growth and fruit production.